-Besides the research community, there are also some commercial applications trying to recognize damaged components and the damage degree from images\footnote{tractable.ai/products/car-accidents} \footnote{skyl.ai/models/vehicle-damage-assessment-using-ai} \footnote{altoros.com/car-damage-recognition}.
-Recently, the Ant Financial Services Group \cite{01} briefly introduces the framework of their car damage assessment system.
-Object detection and instance segmentation techniques combined with frame selection algorithms are utilized to detect damaged components and segment accurate component boundaries.
-The decision module learns and predicts the final damaged components and damage severity.
+Besides the research community, some commercial applications also tried to recognize damaged components and the damage degree from images\footnote{\url{https://tractable.ai/en/industries/auto-claims}} \footnote{\url{https://skyl.ai/models/vehicle-damage-assessment-using-ai}} \footnote{\url{https://www.altoros.com/solutions/car-damage-recognition}}.
+Recently, the Ant Financial Services Group \cite{01} proposed to adopt object detection and instance segmentation techniques combined with frame selection algorithms to detect damaged components and segment accurate component boundaries.
 These applications prove the importance and urgent demand for car damage detection techniques in the car insurance industry.